ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFPage.rst

 .. method:: PDFPage.prototype.update()

 	Loop through all annotations of the page and update them.

-Returns true if re-rendering is needed because at least one annotation was changed (due to either events or JavaScript actions or annotation editing).
+	Returns true if re-rendering is needed because at least one annotation was changed (due to either events or Javascript actions or annotation editing).

+	:returns: boolean

 	.. code-block::

 		// edit an annotation
-		page.update()
+		var updated = page.update()

 .. method:: PDFPage.prototype.toPixmap(matrix, colorspace, alpha, showExtras, usage, box)